devleague/out-of-this-world-html/README.md

 Commit your work.

 [ 21 ]
 After the closing aside element, create a footer tag.
-In the footer tag, create a paragraph tag, and the contents of the span element are:
+In the footer tag, create a paragraph tag, and the contents of the paragraph element are:

 ```
 Carl Sagan ©2024 saganipsum.com